 After reading Max’s story, I only had a vague impression of who he was.
 And from that vague impression, I decided that I couldn’t stand Max.
-He sits there and simmers about how he is invisible to all of his peers, yet he skips school all the time!
+He sits there and simmers about how he is invisible to all of his peers, yet he skips school all the time.
 It’s like, maybe if he made an effort to go to school with these people, he wouldn’t be invisible to them.
 Plus, the only time the reader gets to know Max is when he is at the library or when he is around Caroline, a girl he was kind of infatuated with.
-The reader doesn’t get to understand how his school mates see him or don’t seem him.

 As for the ending…I’m kind of baffled.
 It all came as a surprise to me, which was cool, but things didn’t seem to add up.
 I’d spoil the ending if I voiced my concerns though.

 Overall, this book wasn’t for me.
 It left me wanting more, but not in a good way.
 While I very much enjoyed reading about John, I wanted to understand Max better.
 It almost seemed like Max was a pawn in this story.
 It almost seemed like his only purpose was to figure out the mystery, so character development wasn’t really necessary.